 We entered into a tank container management agreement with Trifleet Leasing (The Netherlands) B.V. ("Trifleet") in June 2013.
 Under this agreement, we invest funds with Trifleet for the purchase and leasing of tank containers.
 Trifleet is our exclusive manager for investments in tank containers.
 Intermodal tank containers are used for the transport and storage of liquid foodstuffs, chemicals, and gases.
 This is a specialized market subject to a number of regulations and strict operating procedures.
 As Trifleet is investing funds on our behalf in tank containers, our return on any investments under this management agreement are highly reliant on their skill and performance, as well as the overall investment climate for tank containers.
 While we approve of the amounts committed under the management agreement, Trifleet selects the lessees, negotiates lease terms, determines equipment specifications, negotiates equipment orders and supervises production, and is responsible for all other management activities including customer billing, equipment return, re-leasing, maintenance, and repairs.
 If Trifleet or the tank container market does not perform as we anticipate, we may not receive adequate returns on our investment and our results could be materially impacted.
 Additionally, given the nature of tank containers and their cargos, our ownership of tank containers could expose us to different and additional risks than we generally face as the owner and lessor of dry freight and refrigerated containers.
 While lessees, Trifleet and ourselves all maintain insurance, and lessees agree to accept liability for claims caused by the operation of tank containers, this may still be inadequate to shield us from costs and liability from any claims arising from tank containers that we own pursuant to the Trifleet management agreement.
 In December 2020, Trifleet was purchased by GATX Corporation, a publicly traded company that primarily leases railcars.
-Given the recent sale of Trifleet, we may face additional risks in the continu required to maintain insurance and indemnify us against losses.
-We also maintain our own insurance to cover our containers when they are not on-hire to lessees or when the lessee fails to have adequate primary coverage, and third-party liability insurance for both on-hire and off-hire containers.
-In addition, we previously maintained insurance that, after satisfying significant deductibles, would cover loss of revenue as a result of default under most of our leases, as well as the recovery cost or replacement value of most of our containers.
-Given the high premium, significant deductible, and policy exclusions in this policy, we determined to let this coverage lapse for 2021.
-Lessees' and depots' insurance policies and indemnity rights may not protect us against losses.
-Our own insurance may prove to be inadequate or have too high deductibles to prevent against losses or in the future coverage may be unavailable or uneconomic, and losses could arise from a lack of insurance coverage.
+Given the recent sale of Trifleet, we may face additional risks in the continued performance of our tank investments managed by Trifleet and in our continued relationship with Trifleet.